MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-timeline-sales-order.md

 > [!NOTE]
 > You must clear the cache on your browser before the timeline can be populated with data.

-Once enabled, the timeline should start to list business events as they are raised by the orchestration flow, as shown in the following example image.
+When enabled, the timeline should start to list business events as they are raised by the orchestration flow, as shown in the following example image.

 ![Timeline of business events](media/timeline.png)